Claude Lecourbe: Counter-insurgency and suspicion in the Vendée

-Actions as general of brigade 1794-1797
+Actions as general of brigade 1794–1797

-Transferred to the Army of the Moselle soon after his return, Lecourbe would make general of brigade on the 20th of May 1794, and would command the 2nd Brigade on the right wing under François Séverin Marceau at the Battle of Fleurus, where Lecourbe would once more be lauded for his actions.
+Transferred to the Army of the Moselle soon after his return, Lecourbe would make general of brigade on 20 May 1794, and would command the 2nd Brigade on the right wing under François Séverin Marceau at the Battle of Fleurus, where Lecourbe would once more be lauded for his actions.

 Joining the Army of Sambre-et-Meuse Lecourbe would beat Habsburg General Johann Peter Beaulieu at Sombreffe, capture Namur, and see action at the battles of the Ourthe, Roer and then at the siege of Luxembourg.

 Lecourbe's rank of general of brigade would be confirmed by the Committee of Public Safety in June 1795.
 He transferred back to the Army of the Rhine and Moselle, joined the siege of Mainz and then was involved in covering the retreat from the failed attempt on the city in late October.

 He briefly was without a command before General Moreau assigned him a brigade in General Alexandre Camille Taponier's division in May 1796.
 In that capacity he fought at Ettlingen and Neresheim.
-He repelled the Austrians during the Erlenheim Island affair, on the 2nd of December.
+He repelled the Austrians during the Erlenheim Island affair, on 2 December.
 There, during the Siege of Kehl, he was stationed on the Erlenheim island in the Rhine river.
 He destroyed a French pontoon bridge to prevent his men from retreating, then grabbed a standard and rallied a battalion to counterattack the Austrians.
 Moving to Guillaume Philibert Duhesme's division, he would fight at further attempts to cross the Rhine in the following year, at Diersheim and Renchen.